 This is a challenge around the setting of Judges.
 The prelude was supposed to give us a sense of what to expect throughout the book.
-Yet, right at the outset of the account of these judges, the timing alluded to in the prelude is off.
+Yet, right at the outset of the account of these judges, the timing alluded to in the prelude seems off.
 We didn’t get what we expected.
 But think through the explanation again.
 Think through the pattern.
 Think through those elements in the prelude about the people, about their failure, and repentance.
-How could they repent if they never knew in the first place?
+How could they repent if they never knew Yahweh in the first place?

 Take a litmus test of your devotion to Jesus.
 Are you what He would describe as a “disciple”?
 Keep in mind that the purpose of His church is to make disciples, not “followers”.
 There’s no valid excuse for not being a disciple.
 And as we read the gospels of Luke, Matthew, Mark, and John, we discover a disciple is a radical.
 Our culture isn’t friendly to radicals, of any sort.
 “Right-wing nut jobs” and “Leftist Guerillas” get the same treatment, suppression.
-They’re disruptive, intentionally and dangerously.
+They’re disruptive – intentionally and dangerously.
 And Jesus suffered the same treatment.

 Our elders, examples of disciples devoted to Jesus, may have passed.
-Perhaps you have discovered that you are not them, not the devoted disciple they were.
+Perhaps you have discovered that you are not like them, not the devoted disciple they were.
 And once you’re fed up with that life, do as the people of Judges did, and cry out to Jesus.
 Cry out for His deliverance.
 But, be ready to change, be ready to experience the effects of devotion.
 Be ready to loose everything of this “life” to gain everything of His life.
 Pray, but brace yourself.

 That’s my view through the knothole this morning.
 What’s your view of our Master through yours?